AdevintaSpain/Barista/README.md

     it.text.toString() == "Hello!"
 }

-// You can also define the assertion error message if the assertion fails assertAny<TextView>(R.id.textView, "text wasn't Hello!") {
+// You can also define the assertion error message that will be shown if the assertion fails assertAny<TextView>(R.id.textView, "text wasn't Hello!") {
     it.text.toString() == "Hello!"
 }